salesforce/offline-app-developer-starter-kit/README.md

 ### Create a View LWC Quick Action

 If you’re unfamiliar with developing Lightning Web Components, the [Building Lightning Web Components](https://trailhead.salesforce.com/content/learn/trails/build-lightning-web-components) Trailhead trail is a great resource for building and testing LWCs.
-Your basic LWC should work online in the browser before deploying it to the mobile app.
-Advanced mobile-only functionality is an exception.
+Before deploying your LWC to the mobile app, you should first verify that it works online in a browser, wherever possible.
+Verifying in a browser is not possible for some advanced, mobile-only functionality such as camera access, barcode and business card scanning, etc.

 1. Create an LWC using SFDX: Create Lightning Web Component.
 Give it a name such as "`viewObjectType`".
 Replace "`objectType`" with the Object Name you're trying to display, such as "`viewWorkOrder`".
 2. Get your LWC to render your custom object.
 If you need a starting point: